jsakamoto/Toolbelt.Blazor.TimeZoneKit/README.md

 ### Note

-At this time, the version of Blazor is v.0.6.0, it doesn't contain any time zone info, and local time zone is always UTC wherever.
+At this time, the version of Blazor is v.0.8.0 or before, those doesn't contain any time zone info, and local time zone is always UTC wherever.

 See also: